mmrobins/franklin-battery-scheduler/README.md

 ## Overview

-This repository's main feature is a [bash script](set_soc.sh) that sets your FranklinWH battery to configurable SOC thresholds, and different modes (TOU - Time of Use, Self Consumption, Backup)
+This repository's main feature is a [Bashly](https://bashly.dev/) generated CLI tool called `franklin` that provides multiple subcommands for interacting with your FranklinWH battery system:
+* `franklin set-soc` - sets your FranklinWH battery to configurable SOC thresholds in different modes (TOU - Time of Use, Self Consumption, Backup)
+* `franklin status` - displays the current state of the battery including SOC, mode, and energy metrics
+* `franklin get-token` - retrieves an authentication token
+* `franklin fetch-daily-data` - fetches daily analytics data
+* `franklin fetch-fine-grained-data` - fetches fine-grained analytics data
+* `franklin clear-token` - clears the cached authentication token

-The script itself can easily be [run manually](#Local-Script-Execution)
+The CLI tool can easily be [run manually](#Local-Script-Execution)

-There's lots of ways to automate running this script on a schedule.
+There's lots of ways to automate running the commands on a schedule.
 One simple way is to use cron jobs on a local machine or server, but this requires the machine to be always on and connected to the internet, so a couple different public CI/CD services are documented below